The Single Most Important Ingredient in Getting to Know Your Kid

 “Mom, I also wanted to tell you about…”

-(He has six summers left in our home.)
+(If he’s about to start sixth grade, that means he only has six summers left in our home.)

 And really what’s the big deal if we don’t have clean socks?
 That’s what flip-flops are for.